Maker of much-debated ALS drug says it may stop selling it after study showed it didn't work

 The Food and Drug Administration approved Amylyx Pharmaceuticals’ Relyvrio in September 2022, following a years-long advocacy campaign by patients with amyotrophic lateral sclerosis, or ALS, a fatal muscle-wasting disease.

-Amylyx said Friday in a statement it will discuss its plans for Relyvrio with patients and the FDA, which “may include voluntarily withdrawing” the drug.
+Amylyx said Friday it would discuss its plans for Relyvrio with patients and the FDA, which “may include voluntarily withdrawing” the drug.
+Executives said in a statement they were “surprised and disappointed” by the results and hoped to announce their plans in the next two months.

-The company's latest study showed that the drug did not slow the disease compared with a dummy treatment.
+The latest company study showed that the drug did not slow the disease compared with a dummy treatment.
 The drug also failed to show improvement on any secondary measures, such as muscle strength.

 Amylyx’s medication is part of a string of drugs for deadly, degenerative diseases that have won FDA approval in recent years despite questionable proof that they work.